seb-2002/skann/README.md

 ## Deploying the updates

-Merge the new branch into the master by running
+Merge the new branch into the master and deploy it to heroku by running

 ```
 git add .